Elk Island

 National Park

-Camping, golfing, hiking, picnicing, canoeing and kayaking are popular all summer long.
+Camping, hiking, picnicking, canoeing and kayaking are popular all summer long.

 In winter enjoy the cross-country skiing, snowshoeing, stargazing, skating and more!

 The close proximity and high demand means hundreds of visitors come to the park every weekend.
-But this popularity means not everyone will be allowed in - once the park reaches capacity, many unfortunate visitors are turned away every weekend.
-This is why it's important to prepare ahead of time to ensure a pleasant and more enjoyable experience.
+Looking to avoid busy weekend crowds?
+Visit Elk Island during the week in the summertime, or try a fall or winter visit!
+It's important to prepare ahead of time to ensure a pleasant and more enjoyable experience.
 Here are a few simple tips to ensure you enjoy the outdoors east of Edmonton!

 Make Elk Island National Park your weekday destination!

 There’s plenty of reasons to visit the National Park during the week.
 Avoid the big weekend and holiday crowds and enjoy having more space to roam safely.
-With less people visiting during the week, wildlife is undisturbed by congested cars passing by and hikers on trails, which makes it the perfect time to explore the area.
+With fewer people visiting during the week, wildlife is less disturbed by congested cars passing by and hikers on trails, which makes it the perfect time to explore the area.
 During the holidays you may be looking for exciting outdoor activities during the week, making Elk Island your perfect weekday destination.
 Being in nature provides important physical and mental health benefits.
-Going outdoors is a great way to maintain health and wellness, so long as everyone follows public health measures that includes physical distancing practices.

 Bonus tip: Arrive a few hours before dusk on weekdays to spot amazing wildlife, especially beavers as they are most active at dawn and dusk.